RocketCommunicationsInc/astro-www/src/pages/patterns/breadcrumbs.md

 ::storybook-demo

-Breadcrumbs are a secondary navigation pattern that provides users with an ordered list of links that helps visualize locational awareness within a site’s hierarchy.
 Breadcrumbs provide a user with their current site location and allows them to quickly navigate to a parent page or previous step.

 ## Rules of Thumb